| Title: | Statistical Functions for the Maxwell-Boltzmann-Bose-Einstein-Fermi-Dirac (MBBEFD) Family of Distributions |

 subject to:

-are the “true” first and second moments
+where and are the “true” first and second raw

-is the empirical second moment.
+moments, is the empirical second raw moment, and is the

 The algorithm starts with the estimate as an upper bound.